 Matt is a native Oklahoman and currently lives in the Owasso area with his wife and their three children.

-Ann Dyer is a Managing Director at Accenture, a global management consulting and professional services company which provides strategy, consulting, digital, technology and operations services.
-She has responsibility for the Communications, Media & High Tech Industry - South Region Client Portfolio.
+Ann Dyer spent her entire career in Consulting with Accenture, a global management consulting and technology services firm which provides strategy, digital, technology & operations services.
+She was a Managing Director with responsibility for the Communications, Media & High Tech Industry - South Region Portfolio.

-Ann has over 29 years’ experience in working with clients on strategic transformation programs.
-She has helped clients with strategic program planning, budgeting and execution of governance required to drive outcomes.
-She began her career in Tulsa with Arthur Andersen as a Business Analyst in their Consulting Division, which eventually spun off into what is now called Accenture.
-Ann spent the majority of her career focused on helping clients improve operations and systems capabilities in their Revenue Cycle, starting with Sales, through Order Fulfillment to Cash Receipt.
+Ann has over 30 years experience working with clients on strategic transformation programs.
+She helped clients with strategic program planning, budgeting and setting up governance required to drive outcomes.
+Ann spent the majority of her career focused on the Revenue Cycle, starting with Sales, through Order Fulfillment to Revenue recognition.

-Ann serves on United Way’s Ground Floor Committee that screens and provides grant funding support to non-profit start up’s with a social purpose.
-She provides mentoring to the grant recipients on strategic launch planning, setting budgets, KPIs and definition of operational processes.
+Ann served on United Way’s Ground Floor Committee, which screens and provides grant funding support to non-profit start up’s with a social purpose.
+She provided mentoring to the grant recipients on strategic launch planning, setting budgets, KPIs and definition of operational processes.
 Previously, Ann served on the Dallas Regional Chamber - Recruiting Committee to identify, assess and target companies for relocation to the DFW market.